Mohamed-hazem-mahrous/Signal-Equalizer/README.md

 ## Introduction
 This signal equalizer project provides a user-friendly interface for manipulating and analyzing audio signals.
 It allows users to open audio files, apply various equalization adjustments, and visualize the effects of these adjustments in real time.

-## Team-Members
-The following team members have contributed to this project:
-- Mohamed Hazem Yehya
-- Assem Hussein
-- Kyrolos Emad
-- Arsany Maged

 ## Features